 No advertisement mentioning sale/use of alcohol may be chalked on campus property.
 Biased comments and inappropriate humor, as well as intimidating and threatening comments will not be tolerated.
-First time offenders receive a warning and must clean up their work within 24 hours of receiving a warning, or the warning will result in a level II violation.
+First time offenders receive a warning and must clean up their work within 24 hours of receiving a warning.
 (If appropriate, individuals or organizations painting intimidating and/or threatening comments may be charged with a higher level violation.)
 Violations will result in removal of the chalking and the University reserves the right to charge for the cost of removal and all associated repairs.
-Repeat offenders will be charged with a level II violation.
 Exceptions will be made for common sense artistic expression.